esp2022/final-db/README.md

 - Completed prelim.pdf, db_design.pdf, and the other txt files

 Paul M
-- Helped complete the implementation of perf.txt and the indexes
+- Helped complete queries.sql and the indexes

 Gokul
 - Helped complete the login user interface